jack-bartlett/Homework-2-Portfolio/README.md

-# Homework-2-Portfolio
-Professional Porfolio
+Professional Porfolio.
-This is a portfolio for Jack Bartlett, a Recording and Mixing Engineer with links to past work being used as place-holder links to future projects
+This is a portfolio for Jack Bartlett, a Software Developer, as well as a Recording and Mixing Engineer, with links to deployed projects